How Brokers Can Create A Business Plan For Real Estate In 3 Steps

 Here’s an example of a simple real estate sales pipeline, which is a crucial element of your business plan:

-- Awareness: Get on the client’s radar, introduce your real estate business, and understand their needs.
+• Awareness: Get on the client’s radar, introduce your real estate business, and try to understand their needs.
 Ask them to commit to a short, no-obligation meeting or phone call to discuss how you could help them.
 Remove any leads that are genuinely not interested from your list.

-- Engage: Meet in person or hold a call.
-Ideally, view the seller’s property or ask buyers what they are looking for.
+• Engage: Meet in person or hold a call.
+Ideally, view the seller’s property or ask buyers what they want.
 Ensure you get all the information you need from the customer.
 Ask buyers to let you suggest suitable properties for sale.
 Provide sellers with a proposal explaining why they should sell with you.

 📞 Stay motivated

 Cold calling is tough.
-You should change your script if you’re not succeeding after five calls.
+If you’re not succeeding after five calls, change your script.
 Try a new tactic, for example, one based on where clients lost interest during unsuccessful calls.

 Researchers from the Keller Center found that motivation is critical for cold-calling agents.
-Focussing on keeping up the momentum and not becoming despondent improves outcomes when an unreceptive person answers the phone.
+Focusing on keeping up the momentum and not becoming despondent improves outcomes when an unreceptive person answers the phone.

 Boost Your New Business with Software for Real Estate Success